gartenkralle/mailcheck-plus-plus/README.md

 Mailcheck++ suggests corrections when users misspell email domains — like `gmial.com` instead of `gmail.com`.
 It helps reduce signup errors, improve data quality, and enhance user experience.

-This is a continuation of the [original Mailcheck project](https://github.com/mailcheck/mailcheck) by @Kicksend, built under the MIT License.
+This is a continuation of the [original Mailcheck project](https://github.com/mailcheck/mailcheck) by @derrickko, built under the MIT License.
 While that version is no longer actively maintained, this fork-free reboot brings it up to date with modern JavaScript standards and community-driven improvements.

 ## ✨ Features